 I loved it served with puré de yautía, but it would go equally well with arroz blanco and habichuelas negras guisadas, or a side of puré de auyama, and my favorite (pictured here): puré de yuca con cepa de apio.

 I have found inspiration in the many variations I've tried in the Dominican Republic, as well as in the many other versions I've encountered elsewhere.

 For this one, I have combined ideas from all over Latin América, and the mixed bacon comes in place of the chopped ham so common in this dish, and it's added for flavor and moisture.

-- Cover tightly with aluminium foil and cook in the oven for 25 mins.Remove from the oven and discard the aluminum foil.
-Increase heat to 450 ºF [230 ºC] and return to the oven.
-Cook for another ten minutes, or until the bacon turns golden brown.
+- Cooking: Cover the mold tightly with aluminium foil and cook in the oven for 25 mins.Remove from the oven and discard the aluminum foil.
+Return to the oven and increase heat to 450 ºF [230 ºC].
+Cook for another ten minutes, or until the bacon turns golden brown and has crispy edges.

 Nutritional information is calculated automatically based on ingredients listed.
 Please consult your doctor if you need precise nutritional information.